madanyc/workfront-learn.en/help/best-practices/scenario-planner-bp.md

-**Here’s why**
+**Here's why**

-By viewing and comparing multiple scenarios, at a high level, you’re able to accurately evaluate the resources needed to accomplish your goals.
+By viewing and comparing multiple scenarios, at a high level, you're able to accurately evaluate the resources needed to accomplish your goals.
 You can make sure your organization is staffed appropriately, budgets are spread accordingly, and the appropriate goals are met at the desired time.